-A. Summary of Recommendations from Vision Zero South Texas (Scroll down to item D for detailed explanation of recommendations)
+A. Summary of Legislative Agenda and Recommendations from Vision Zero South Texas (Scroll down to item D for detailed explanation of agenda items)

-- TxLege to Create Texas Traffic Safety Commission
+- Texas Legislature (TxLege) to Create and Fund a Texas Traffic Safety Commission

-- TxDOT to Create New TxDOT Safety Division
+- Texas Department of Transportation (TxDOT) to Create New TxDOT Safety Division

 - TxLege and TxDOT to Promote Vision Zero Principles